JamesTheGiblet/JamesTheGiblet/roadmap.md

-Understood.
-You are correct.
-The old roadmap, with its "Mythic Builder Portal" theme, was built for a different strategy.
-It's creative and has a strong identity, but it doesn't align with the more focused, commercially-oriented business plan we have now established.

-We need to replace it entirely.

-Let's scrap the old document and institute a new, official roadmap that reflects our hybrid model of **Open-Source Cores** + **Professional Suite**.
-This new plan is less about mythos and more about building a sustainable, product-focused business.

-Here is the drastic change you asked for.
-This is the new **Praximous Business & Development Roadmap**.

----

 # **🗺️ Praximous Business & Development Roadmap**

 **MISSION:** To build a sustainable business by providing developers with a powerful, privacy-first Professional Toolkit, built upon a transparent, open-source foundation.
 We will transition from a collection of individual projects into a cohesive product ecosystem.